Real life money tips that actually worked – by LGBTQ people who needed the help

 “I’ve always found having separate accounts within online banking to be a life-saver,” she says.
 “I have a ‘save the change’ account that stores the pennies from purchases which adds up slowly but surely.

-“Any time I’m logged into my online banking, I transfer a little bit over to the “save the change” account.
+“Any time I’m logged into my online banking, I transfer a little bit over to the ‘save the change’ account.
 Got £228?
 Transfer that £8.
-You’ll never miss it and when that rainy day comes you’ll have enough for a takeaway.”
+You’ll never miss it and when that rainy day comes you’ll have enough for a takeaway.
+My other best advice is to fall out with some people and save a few on birthdays next year.”

 Pretend you get paid less than you do